tanvirjoy04/odin-recipes/README.md

 - Basic use of Git and GitHub

 ## Description
-This website is a collection of simple recipes, organized around a homepage (`index.html`) which contains links to several recipe pages.
+This website is a collection of simple recipes, organized around a homepage (`index.html`) which contains links to several favourite dish recipe pages.
 Each recipe page details the ingredients, preparation steps, and may include images or tips.

 ### Learning objectives
 Through this project, I demonstrate my ability to: